BamdadRashidi/Space-invaders-clone/README.md

 As the name suggests, this project is a clone of the popular retro game "Space Invaders".
 Shoot up aliens, dodge their deadly bullets and try to survive for as long as you can while gathering points and sending the aliens to where they belong, D E A T H.

 ## Features
-- Main menu: SON...
+- <b>Main menu:</b> SON...
 ALMOST EVERY GAME HAS THIS!!!! 😐🗿
-- The main game: It's just space invaders with some tweaks.
+- <b>The main game:</b> It's just space invaders with some tweaks.
-- A wave selector: At the start of the game, you can choose which wave are you going to start on so that you don't have to always start from wave 1. however keep in mind that you have to unlock that wave first by reaching double of that said wave. <br>
+- <b>A wave selector:</b> At the start of the game, you can choose which wave are you going to start on so that you don't have to always start from wave 1. however keep in mind that you have to unlock that wave first by reaching double of that said wave. <br>

 ![2](Screenshots/2.png)
 ![3](Screenshots/3.png)